Padborg Park

 Padborg Park is a motor racing circuit in Padborg, Denmark.
 The circuit opened in 2003 on the site of an airfield.
 The circuit has regularly hosted rounds of the Danish Touringcar Championship (DTC), TCR Denmark Touring Car Series, Super GT Denmark and F4 Danish Championship.
-It is also is used daily for testing and track days.
+It is also used daily for testing and track days.

 Lap records

-The official race lap records at the Padborg Park are listed as:
+As of May 2022, the fastest official race lap records at the Padborg Park are listed as: